Trump is helping to undermine US democracy. That's just what Russia wants

 But that said, this past weekend did reveal a remarkable continuity of interest between Trump and the Russians who plotted the operation, and it shows how his reaction to its exposure is perpetuating the goals that Mueller's indictment says Russia hoped to achieve.

-Moscow's goal seems to have been to undermine public trust in the institutions of politics and government, which have made the United States a beacon of democracy, as part of a wider foreign policy goal of diminishing America's luster and global influence.
+Moscow's goal seems to have been to undermine public trust in the institutions of politics and government, which have made the United States a beacon of democracy.

 "The defendants allegedly conducted what they called information warfare against the United States, with the stated goal of spreading distrust towards the candidates and the political system in general," Deputy Attorney General Rod Rosenstein told reporters on Friday.